 - downgrade chrome

-- how to downgrade chrome version
+- how to downgrade chrome browser version

-- roll back chrome
+- roll back chrome version

-- downgrade google chrome
+- chrome version rollback

 - How to Change and Use Timezone (Tzutil) in Windows 7